ESPRI-Mod/synda/sdt/doc/user_guide.md

 ## General

-Synda downloads files from ESGF using HTTP protocol.
+Synda downloads files from ESGF using HTTP or GridFtp protocol.

 Search criteria called facets are used to select which files to download.